Interval (music): Diatonic and chromatic

 The table above depicts the 56 diatonic intervals formed by the notes of the C major scale (a diatonic scale).
 Notice that these intervals, as well as any other diatonic interval, can be also formed by the notes of a chromatic scale.

-The distinction between diatonic and chromatic intervals is controversial, as it is based on the definition of diatonic scale, which is variable in the literature.
+The distinction between diatonic and chromatic intervals is controversial, as it is based on the definition of the diatonic scale, which is variable in the literature.
 For example, the interval B–E♭ (a diminished fourth, occurring in the harmonic C-minor scale) is considered diatonic if the harmonic minor scales are considered diatonic as well.
 Otherwise, it is considered chromatic.
 For further details, see the main article.

-By a commonly used definition of diatonic scale (which excludes the harmonic minor and melodic minor scales), all perfect, major and minor intervals are diatonic.
+By a commonly used definition of the diatonic scale (which excludes the harmonic minor and melodic minor scales), all perfect, major and minor intervals are diatonic.
 Conversely, no augmented or diminished interval is diatonic, except for the augmented fourth and diminished fifth.